PHIT Violence Report

 ERG's Solution

 To ensure that content on violence would respectfully capture root causes and impacts of concern to public health entities, providers, community members, and advocates, ERG facilitated input sessions with a diverse array of interested parties both within and outside MDPH.
-In the end, this enabled us to prepare text, data sources, metrics, data visualizations, possible interventions, and references in a flexible format that is accessible to diverse audiences.
+In the end, this enabled us to prepare text, data sources, metrics, data visualizations, possible interventions, and references in a flexible format that is accessible to all audiences.

 Client